SchlossVRL/UW-Virtual-Brain-Project/README.md

 ## FOLDER: VB-TestingMaterials
 ### VB-TestingMaterials

-`PaperTestGradingDetails` and `LookingGlassTestGradingDetails` provide the full rubrics used by the coders to grade the paper drawing/labeling and Looking Glass drawing/labeling tests, respectively.
+`PaperTests.pdf` provide the visual and auditory paper drawing/labeling tests used in Experiment 1.
+These paper tests were adapted to be used on the Looking Glass for Experiment 2.

-`PaperTestInstructions`provides the full instructions given to participants to complete the paper drawing/labeling tests for Experiment 1.
+`PaperTestInstructions.pdf`provides the full instructions given to participants to complete the paper drawing/labeling tests for Experiment 1.
 These instructions were also used with slight adaptations to fit the tasks for Experiment 2.

+`PaperTestGradingDetails.pdf` and `LookingGlassTestGradingDetails.pdf` provide the full rubrics used by the coders to grade the paper drawing/labeling and Looking Glass drawing/labeling tests, respectively.